Jean28518/event-management-system/README.md

 ```

 ## Setup
-Run this command if you want to build or change the database structure.
+This command will create the database with the given models.
 ```bash
 python3 src/event_management_system/manage.py migrate
 ```